 On October 13-15, we hosted our first blogathon, “The Great Breening Blogathon,” which celebrated the 129th birthday of the head of the PCA, Joseph I. Breen.
 I want to thank everyone who made this blogathon a huge success.
 Despite an unusual topic, we had a lot of participants who all brought their own unique perspectives.
 We studied and analyzed the Code and its era, discussed and researched Joe Breen’s life, hypothesized how the Code would have changed films made during different eras, and even wrote about our own ideas for Code films.
+Here are the original announcement and the official announcement for the blogathon.
 We made four rosters for this blogathon, Day 1, Day 2, Day 3, and Day 4.
 However, if you want to see all the articles for this blogathon, go no further!
 You will find them directly below.
 Be sure to scroll all the way to the bottom to see an exciting announcement, which happens to be the revealing of PEPS’s next blogathon!

 Part 1 – Breening Films – This category includes articles in which authors analyzed films made outside of the Breen era (1934-1954) and explained how they would have been different under Mr. Breen’s watch.
 The word breening is a verb coined by Variety.
 It applies to Joseph Breen’s unique process of film review.
 Some people refer to his Code-enforcement as censorship, but it really should be called self-regulation.
 However, breening is the best enforcement of the Code, since others tries and failed to self-regulate.
 I have written many articles in which I “breened” films, and the authors who wrote the following articles did the same.
 Be sure to read each one, since they all offer imaginative, intelligent thought about the Code and how it would have changed these films.